oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ### 3.1.2 Examples

 JADN type definitions are themselves information objects that can be represented in many ways.
-[Section 5](#5-jadn-schema-formats) defines several equivalent representation formats.
+[Section 5](#5-jadn-schema-formats) defines several styles that can be applied to type definitions in much the same manner as css styles are applied to html documents.
 The [Protobuf](#proto) introduction has an example Person structure with three fields, the third of which is optional.
-The equivalent JADN definitions are:
+Corresponding JADN styles include:

 **JADN definition of Person in [JSON](#rfc8259) format:**
 ```